create3000/x_ite/docs/_posts/components/ParticleSystems/ConeEmitter.md

 Metadata are not part of the X3D world and not interpreted by the X3D browser, but they can be accessed via the ECMAScript interface.

+### SFBool [in, out] **on** TRUE

+Enables/disables production of particles from this emitter node.
+If operating when turned off, existing particles complete their rendering process.

 ### SFVec3f [in, out] **position** 0 0 0 <small>(-∞,∞)</small>

 Point from which particles emanate.